-Exercises for your hospital stay

-From our physical therapy colleagues
+Exercises for your hospital stay From our physical therapy colleagues

-During your 5-night hospital stay, much, if not all of your time will be spent laying in the hospital bed.
-This means you will not be up and walking around.
+You will be allowed and encouraged to move around as much as you can in the hospital.
+But there are still times that you may be lying in bed for hours and not up and walking.
 Sometimes this can cause your legs to swell with fluid.
-These exercises will help reduce the swelling and increase circulation to help you heal.

-Do these exercises for 5-10 minutes every hour that you are awake.
-Your physical therapist will review these with you at your appointment before surgery.
+These exercises will help reduce the swelling and the risk of blood clots and increase circulation to help you heal.
+Do them for 5-10 minutes every hour that you are awake and in bed.